Talha11bu/Calculator/README.md

 # Calculator
-A Calculator in Java Swing API with Gradle for Tooling
+A Calculator in Java Swing API with Gradle for dependency Management